PhysiCell-Tools/python-loader/man/TUTORIAL.md

 ```

 Single snapshots can now be accessed by indexing.\
-With a single snapshot, you work exactly in the same way as with an object loaded by pyMCDS.
+With a single snapshot, you work exactly in the same way as with an object loaded by TimeStep.

 ```python
 # get the simulation time